-Depending on their type of funding, schools can be classified into three types: (1) private, i.e., schools that are independent and privately funded; (2) voucher, i.e., schools where families make co-payments to complement state subsidies; and (3) public, i.e., schools that are fully funded and operated by local governments.
-Voucher and public schools, which are the focus of this paper, account for more than 90.3% of the total number of students in primary and secondary education (MINEDUC 2018).
-These schools can offer a subset of the fourteen grades that are part of the Chilean school system (from pre-kindergarten to 12th grade), but their lowest grade must be one of the following five entry-level ones: pre-kindergarten, kindergarten, 1st, 7th, and 9th grade.
+Depending on their type of funding, schools can be classified into three types: (1) private, that is, schools that are independent and privately funded; (2) voucher, that is, schools where families make copayments to complement state subsidies; and (3) public, that is, schools that are fully funded and operated by local governments.
+Voucher and public schools, which are the focus of this paper, account for more than 90.3% of the total number of students in primary and secondary education (MINE-DUC 2018).
+These schools can offer a subset of the 14 grades that are part of the Chilean school system (from pre-K to 12th grade), but their lowest grade must be one of the following five entry-level ones: pre-K, kindergarten, first, seventh, and ninth grades.

 Before the introduction of the School Inclusion Law, schools ran their admission processes independently, often selecting their students based on arbitrary rules, such as interviews with the students and their parents, results of unofficial admissions exams, past academic records, and more.
 Since the admissions processes were not coordinated, in many cases parents were forced to decide whether to accept an offer or to reject it and wait until other schools released their admissions offers, and declined seats were not efficiently reassigned.
-Moreover, many schools used "first-come firstserved" rules to prioritize students, resulting in parents waiting in long overnight queues to secure a seat for their children.
+Moreover, many schools used first-come, first-served rules to prioritize students, resulting in parents waiting in long overnight queues to secure a seat for their children.
 Overall, the freedom of schools to choose their students and the existence of voucher schools are considered among the main reasons for the polarization and segregation of the Chilean school system (Valenzuela et al. 2014).

 To address these problems, the School Inclusion Law forbids any sort of discrimination in the admissions processes of schools that receive (partial or full) government funding, and mandates schools to use a centralized system that collects families' and students' preferences and returns a fair allocation.
-In this system, students and families can access a platform where they collect information-number of open seats, number of students per classroom and grade, educational project, rules and values, co-payments required, and more-to build their preferences.
+In this system, students and families can access a platform where they collect information-number of open seats, number of students per classroom and grade, educational project, rules and values, copayments required, and more-to build their preferences.
 Later, they can use this information to apply to as many schools as they want by submitting a strict order of preferences.
-The system collects all these applications and runs a mechanism that aims to assign each student to their top preference provided that there are enough seats available.
-More specifically, if the number of applicants is less than the number of open seats, the law requires that all students applying to that school be admitted, unless they can be allocated to a school they prefer to it.
+The system collects all these applications and runs a mechanism that aims to assign students to their top preference provided there are enough seats available.
+More specifically, if the number of applicants is less than the number of open seats, the law requires that all students applying to that school be admitted, unless they can be allocated to a school they prefer.
 On the other hand, for schools that are over-demanded, the law defines a set of priority groups that are used to order students.
 In particular, there are three priority groups, which are processed in strict order of priority:

-1. Sibling.
-This group consists of students that have a sibling already enrolled or admitted at the school.

-2. Working parent.
-This group consists of students that have a parent working at the school.

-3. Returning student.
+- 1. Sibling.
+This group consists of students that have a sibling already enrolled or admitted at the school. - 2.
+Working parent.
+This group consists of students that have a parent working at the school. - 3.
+Returning student.
 This group consists of students that were enrolled at the school in the past and were not expelled from it.